Outlook TNEF Format Emails Processing

 var eml = MailMessage.Load("tnef.eml");

-1. Create an instance of the EmlLoadOptions class.
+1. Create an EmlLoadOptions instance.

 var loadOptions = new EmlLoadOptions()